Tuesday, January 11, 2022

 Using one’s subjectivity to state something fact, in this context stating a beer is “Bad” on an anecdotal basis, is logically incorrect.
 The honest way to go about it is to simply acknowledge the personal perspective of the beer or style is not to one’s liking, preference, or enjoyment and move on.
 That is, of course, if the beer is objectively sound.

 One final word on the subject.
 Just because a particular beer or style is popular with some and/or is common geographically does not mean it should be adored by all beer drinkers.
 On the flip side, one should not feel like an outcast for not finding favor in such products, either.
-If we all realize and recognize this, the beer world would be an even better place and might once again become the friendly, welcoming, sociable environment I remember falling in love with.
+If we all realize and recognize this, the beer world would be a much better place and might once again become the friendly, welcoming, sociable environment I remember falling in love with.

 Admittedly, I was once a “Bad” beer proponent.
 I’ve since come to recognize the fallacy of my position and have subsequently shifted my stance.
 That does not mean every beer and style is to my liking; on the contrary, I have come to realize that some beer styles I once gave god-tier status to are now some of my least favorites.
-That may be an unlikely outcome and isn’t something that should happen, but I instead welcome enlightenment.
+That may be an unlikely outcome and isn’t something that should happen, but I welcome enlightenment.
 It allows me to be as honest a beer drinker as I can be, and I love that.

 Be kind, fellow humans.
 It’s just beer!
 Now if you’ll excuse me, I’ll be enjoying the hell out of this Coors Light.